 Rounding off the summer holidays, Tractor Ted, the universally-loved green tractor will be chugging into Powderham for the last week of August.
 This little green tractor has wowed millions of children over the years with his real life farm stories which are told in a fun, educational and totally charming manner.
 All stories are told with young children in mind as they are introduced to what is happening on the farm from potato harvesting to milking the cows.

 All the activities are included in Powderham’s day admission prices, and there’s also a seven day free return so there’s no pressure to fit everything into one day – just go back again within the week!

 Disclaimer – we were given admission to Powderham Castle to enjoy their Medieval Madness activities, for the purpose of this review, but opinions, words and pictures are my own.

 How did I do?

 Did you enjoy this post?
-You might like some of my other days out or travel bits and pieces.
+If your’e into castles, how about you check out this post about Framlingham Castle in Suffolk.
+Or you might like some of my other days out or travel bits and pieces.
 If you’re local you MUST read my Ultimate Summer Days Out Guide For Families in and around Plymouth.
 Also read all about our brilliant day at Paulton’s Park and Peppa Pig World or about our AMAZING farm stay at Glynn Barton Farm Cottages in Cornwall.
 Or Why a holiday to Bluestone is awesome with another family.